 - Use an Ethernet Cable

 - Use a Powerline Adapter

 While you likely have a fast internet connection, it is always good to check your speed on multiple devices.

-Using an online internet speed testers such as Google or Ookla will give you an idea how fast your internet is.
+Using online internet speed testers such as Google or Ookla will give you an idea of how fast your internet is.

-It is recommended to have a download speed of at least 25Mbps to watch a 4K videos from online sources and have no buffering; of course faster the better.
+It is recommended to have a download speed of at least 25Mbps to watch 4K videos from online sources and have no buffering; of course faster, the better.

 Be sure to test the internet speed on multiple devices to make sure it is not the router.